lpkampen/ansible-nas/README.md

 * [Cloud Commander](https://cloudcmd.io/) - A dual panel file manager with integrated web console and text editor
 * [Cloudflare DDNS](https://hub.docker.com/r/joshuaavalon/cloudflare-ddns/) - automatically update Cloudflare with your IP address
 * [CouchPotato](https://couchpota.to/) - for downloading and managing movies
+* [Code Server](https://github.com/coder/code-server) - Run VS Code on any machine anywhere and access it in the browser.
 * [Deluge](https://dev.deluge-torrent.org/) - A lightweight, Free Software, cross-platform BitTorrent client.
 * [DokuWiki](https://www.dokuwiki.org/) - A simple to use and highly versatile Open Source wiki software that doesn't require a database.
 * [Duplicacy](https://duplicacy.com/) - A web UI for the Duplicacy cloud backup program, which provides lock-free deduplication backups to multiple providers